eslint/eslint/docs/rules/default-case.md

-# Require Default Case in Switch Statements (default-case)
+# default-case

+Requires a `default` case in switch statements.

 Some code conventions require that all `switch` statements have a `default` case, even if the default case is empty, such as: